agb32/cosmadoc/docs/source/acknowledgements.md

 ## Current wording (2018 onwards)

 The new wording applies for any publication that has used DiRAC (even partially) from 1st May 2018.
+In addition, if you use the [HPC Hardware Lab](hardwarelab.md), some [additional working below](#hardware-lab) can be added.

 For Durham we have two versions: